-The work of Herman Hertzberger has been an inspiration for our work in designing schools, and periodically I like to check out his latest work.
-One of the skills I admire is he way he structures spaces to support social interaction, particularly to subtly suggest desired activities.
+Herman Hertzberger has been an inspiration for our work in designing schools, and periodically I like to check out his latest work.
+One of his skills I admire is the way he structures spaces to support social interaction, particularly to subtly suggest desired activities.

 The Waterrijk primary school in Eindhoven is located in a housing project also designed by Hertzberger, and is notable for the interior public spaces surrounding the classrooms.